yusufbadem/2025_react_project/README.md

-### if you want to See my code live please click the link : https://2025-react-project.vercel.app/
+### If you want to See my code live please click the link : https://2025-react-project.vercel.app/
-### register işlemi yaparak basit veya user :deneme@gmail.com password: 1234567./  şeklinde giriş yaparak product sayfasını görebilirsiniz
+### You can register or user :deneme@gmail.com password: 1234567./   you can enter the info that given and can see the product page

 # Getting Started with Create React App